-Mr. Edwin Borg is entitled to the equivalent of a full year's pay, as severance payment, should within three years following a change in control, his employment be terminated by the Company other than for any of the specific causes set out in the contract of employment or by the executive himself in the cases set out in the contract.
+Mr. Edwin Borg is entitled to the equivalent of a full year's pay, as severance payment, should within three years following a change in control, his employment be terminated by Tignè Mall p.l.c. other than for any of the specific causes set out in the contract of employment or by the executive himself in the cases set out in the contract.